giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 This policy specifies a list of permitted capabilities and rejects Pods which add any capabilities not in the list.

-**Note: The Restricted PSS policy `disallow-capabilities-strict` imposes additional restrictions and requires explicitly dropping ALL other capabilities.**
+__Note__: The Restricted PSS policy `disallow-capabilities-strict` imposes additional restrictions and requires explicitly dropping ALL other capabilities.

 #### Examples